digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/nginx.md

 code 03-setup-ingress-controller/assets/manifests/nginx-values-v4.0.6.yaml
 ```

-Then, uncomment the `service` section as seen below:
+Then, uncomment the `annotations` settings from the `service` section, like in the below example:

 ```yaml
 service: